RN to BSN (Bachelor of Science in Nursing Completion Program)

 With a liberal arts foundation, our RN-to-BSN program builds on initial nursing preparation to prepare nurses for a broader scope of practice with a useful understanding of the cultural, political, economic, and social issues that affect patients and influence care delivery.
 It is designed for adult learners wishing to complete their undergraduate degree without the on-campus class requirement.

-Finish Fast – Complete in 12 months (8-week courses)
+Finish Fast (or Self-Pace) – Complete in 12 months (8-week courses)

 Enjoy Flexibility – 10 courses with start dates every 2 weeks

 Accredited – CCNE accreditation

 Affordable Monthly Payments – Opt to pay $250 per month

 Achieve Educational Goals and Career Mobility